 Wildlife and Natural Features

-Mammals are present throughout the park, though they're often more heard than seen.
-White-tailed deer are common, especially in the early morning hours, while smaller mammals like chipmunks and red squirrels provide constant entertainment along the trails.
-Black bears do inhabit the region, though encounters are rare given the park's location and the amount of human activity on the main trails.
+White-tailed deer are a common sight, especially in the quieter morning hours.
+Smaller mammals like chipmunks and red squirrels are present along most of the trail.
+Black bears do inhabit the broader region, though encounters on the main trails are uncommon.

 Activities Beyond Hiking